skullzarmy/unfucker/README.md

 -   `path/to/your/file.json` is the path to the file you want to fix.
 -   `-o path/to/save/fixed/file.json` specifies where to save the fixed content.
 -   `--overwrite` allows you to overwrite the output file if it already exists.

+### API

+[**Unfucker API**](https://github.com/skullzarmy/unfucker-api) inherits the capability to automatically fix syntax errors, missing attributes, or encoding issues in your files.
+Crafted with Flask and optimized for Docker, this API is perfect for those looking to add automated unfucking to their tech stacks.

 ## Running Tests